 State or organisation issues TOEs to be used by the holder to prove his/her identity and claiming associated rights.
-For instance, it can be used to check identity at customs in an ePassport configuration, verifying authenticity of electronic visa stored on the card and correspondence with the holder or checking driving licence validity during a police control.
+For instance, it can be used to check identity at customs in an ePassport configuration, verifying authenticity of electronic visa stored on the card and correspondence with the holder.